 I earn money through affiliate links on this site.
 Links labeled "Affiliate Link" may result in commissions at no extra cost to you.
-I recommend resources and create content based on experience (or combined experience and research), & only promote on this site: what I believe will be highly useful to this site's target audience.
-Content on this site, including text, images, & audio/video (which may include voiceovers) may be generated with the assistance of AI technology.
-Scroll down to see the content of the current URL.
+I recommend resources based on my experience and/or very careful evaluation of their usefulness to this site's audience.
+Content on this site, including text, images, & audio/video (which may include voiceovers), may be generated with the assistance of AI technology.

 MouseClickTutorials.com